 I have/am teaching upon a number of formal courses.
-As I’m often an ‘HP’ (hourly-paid) lecturer, the range of courses taught is ‘interesting’, and exceedingly interdisciplinary.
-Find specific workplaces:
+As I have often been an ‘HP’ (hourly-paid) lecturer, the range of courses taught is ‘interesting’, and exceedingly interdisciplinary.

 - University of Winchester (2009 – 2012)